Shuttle–UM: Driving Staff

 The drivers for Shuttle-UM are all required to have a CDL class B, with passenger and air-brakes endorsement.
 These requirements are to be met in order to operate the vehicles in Shuttle-UM's fleet.
 Although completely composed of student drivers upon the company's inception, as of 2013, staff now features non-student full-time and part-time drivers.
 The full-time driving staff have a set schedule package that they select before every academic semester (Fall, Winter, Spring, and Summer) for UMCP consisting of 40 hours.
 Students are required to be enrolled at UMCP or University of Maryland Global Campus, the latter due to the sister school sharing the UMCP campus, in order to be eligible to go through CDL training with Shuttle-UM.
-Students are given the opportunity to obtain their CDL granted upon that they complete a semester's worth of driving, where upon they have the option of leaving or exploring different departments to work for.
+Students are given the opportunity to obtain their CDL granted upon that they complete a semester's worth of driving, whereupon they have the option of leaving or exploring different departments to work for.
 Like the full-timers, students select shifts before the Spring and Fall semesters only, which are their weekly permanent shifts.
 Unlike full-time staff, students have more flexibility in choosing individual shifts rather than packages.